esl-epfl/x-heep/docs/source/ExternalPeripherals/dLC.md

 The dLC block works as a digital filter, that literally filters out data that is "redundant", and reduces the bit-depth of the data that is not redundant by computing the difference with the last output.
 How much this difference should be is configurable from SW by setting the `LVL W` (level width) register.

-> Note that the `LVL W` register actually is the log2 of the number of levels among which the entire input range is divided. i.e. a `LVL W = 5` will divide the input range in 32 equally distributed levels.
-If the input data is in 16 bits, setting `LVL W = 15` will mean that levels will be extremely thin (every other bit of data increase will trigger a crossing).

 If the input data differs more than the level width in any direction a new output will be generated, formatted and added to the write fifo.
 If this is not the case, the sample is discarded and a count controlling the samples' difference is increased.

 The data output format can be configured to specify